GOA-UVa/rimopy/README.md

 These settings are:
 - **apply_correction**: If True the result will have been multiplied by the RCF (Rimo Correction Factor), which corrects the data for the photometers' calibration.
 Otherwise it won't.
 The default value is *False*.
-- **adjust_apollo**: If True the ROLO model reflectance will be adjusted using Apollo spectra, in case it's calculated interpolating surrounding reflectances.
+- **adjust_apollo**: If True the ROLO model reflectance will be adjusted using Apollo spectra.
 The Apollo spectra is the spectra generated with the Moon samples from Apollo 16th mission.
 The default value is *True*.
 - **per_nm** : If True the ELI will be in Wm⁻²/nm, otherwise it will be in Wm⁻².
 Default is *False*.

 **ESICalculator**